The environmental impact, carbon emissions and sustainability of computing in the ATLAS experiment: General site actions

 Liquid (water) cooling systems are generally much more efficient than air cooling systems, and they can cool racks with significantly higher total thermal design power.
 There are significant capital costs associated with the transition to liquid cooling, but these can be overcome by cost savings from reduced power needs and careful planning~\cite{EEHPCLiquidCooling}.
 Many individual examples are available, most indicating some significant savings in power from the transition to liquid cooling~\cite{WasteHeat,Bytes2Heat}.
 For modern buildings that are designed with energy efficiency in mind, where the climate is temperate, and therefore the data center PUE is quite low, the transition from air to water cooling may not result in a significant savings.
 However, for older data centers with higher PUE, or in places with warmer climates even for part of the year, the transition to water cooling may result in quite significant carbon and cost savings.
 Staged transitions to liquid cooling solutions can also be beneficial.
 For example, direct liquid cooling with perimeter computer room air handlers can save 15\%--20\% of the total data center energy consumption compared to air cooling alone.
 Moving from perimeter computer room air handlers to close-coupled air-cooling can save an additional 15\%--20\% of the data center energy consumption~\cite{CoolingComparison}.

 The transition from air to water cooling has some ancillary benefits as well.
 For example, water-cooled systems tend to be much quieter, and the lack of a ``hot aisle'' makes them much more pleasant to access and maintain.
+Air-cooled systems often run around 30\degree~C, making the reuse of heat from these systems considerably more difficult and expensive (see also Section~\ref{sec:wasteheat}).
 The transition to water cooling seems to have no significant down-sides, and should be undertaken wherever practical.

 A transition from air to liquid cooling is being explored at one of the largest ATLAS Tier-1 sites, hosted at Brookhaven National Laboratory.
 The pilot project also includes the re-use of data center heat for buildings and domestic hot water.
 The eventual deployment of liquid cooling, after optimization and heat re-use, is expected to save 700~MWh of energy and 150~000~kgCO$_2$eq/year~\cite{ImranCooling}.
 In these cooling systems, there is significant scope for optimization by adjusting temperature set-points.